hirmeos/widget/README.rst

 For development purposes, this project consists of three main files.

 1) *src/hirmeos-metrics.js* - This contains javascript for a React-like
    app, which manages the logic for the widget.
+But you will need to use *processed/hirmeos-metrics.js* (see note below).

 2) *src/hirmeos-metrics.css* - This contains styling for the widget.